Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: Conclusions and outlooks

 \section{Conclusions and outlooks}

 In this paper we have investigated the role of state-discrimination receivers for CV-QKD.
 In particular, we have addressed a QPSK protocol based on a pure-loss wiretap channel assumption, and proposed an optimized non-Gaussian state-discrimination receiver, the KOR, to be employed by Bob in place of the commonly exploited Gaussian measurements.
-We have compared the performance of both the KOR and PGM with respect to the heterodyne-based protocol and obtained an increase in the KGR for metropolitan-network distances.
-Moreover, we have also discussed the role of feasible schemes, such as the displacement feed-forward receiver, obtaining an increased KGR in the short-distance regime up to a maximum transmission distance.
+We have compared the performance of both the KOR and PGM with respect to the heterodyne-based protocol and obtained an increase in the SKR for metropolitan-network distances.
+Moreover, we have also discussed the role of feasible schemes, such as the displacement feed-forward receiver, obtaining an increased SKR in the short-distance regime up to a maximum transmission distance.

 The results obtained in this paper suggest suitable non-Gaussian receivers as a resource to increase the key rate in the CV-QKD framework.
 Nevertheless, they only provide a first step towards the analysis of CV-QKD with non-Gaussian measurements and leave many points as open problems.
 At first, the extension of the present analysis to the more realistic case of a thermal-loss channel remains a challenging task.
 In fact, in the presence of thermal mixed states, designing the receiver achieving the minimum error probability is non-trivial.
-There exists an extension of the PGM method, being only suboptimal and requiring some computational effort, as the whole infinite-dimensional Hilbert space has to be considered instead of a finite-dimensional subspace \cite{Cariolaro2015, Assalini2010, Eldar2004, Cariolaro2010}.
-Secondly, the sketch of an unconditional security proof may be designed, identifying which is the optimal Eve's attack.
-To do so, we should optimize over all the possible attacks compatible with Alice and Bob's statistics, thus obtaining the Devetak-Winter bound \cite{Denys2021, Devetak2005}.
-Indeed, the question whether or not protocols employing non-Gaussian measurement guarantee higher security than Gaussian ones is an interesting open problem.
-Finally, we should investigate the scalability of the present scheme with discrete-modulation formats of higher order, like PSK schemes with $M\ge 4$ encoded states or quadrature-amplitude-modulation (QAM) constellations, in which the GUS is not satisfied anymore \cite{Cariolaro2015, Notarnicola2022}.
+The general structure of quantum receivers derived in Section~\ref{sec:QDT} does not hold anymore, as the $M$ mixed states now span the whole infinite dimensional Hilbert space.
+Moreover, from the perspective of quantum communications, the optimum receiver achieving the minimum error probability can only be obtained numerically via linear convex semidefinite programming \cite{Cariolaro2015}.
+There exists an extension of the PGM method, where the Gram matrix is obtained via the ``factor decomposition" of the quantum states \cite{Cariolaro2015, Assalini2010, Eldar2004, Cariolaro2010}.
+However, the resulting POVM is not optimal anymore, even in the presence of GUS, and only provides a non-tight upper bound of the minimum error probability.
+As a consequence, the search of the key-rate optimized receiver could only be obtained via a brute-force functional optimization over all possible POVMs, being a nonlinear and non-convex problem.